-KN 5287, 5487, 5687, and 5987: Practicum in Athletic Training I- IV
+ATHT 5287, 5487, 5687, 5888, 5988:

 These clinical experiences continue to expand upon the didactic knowledge as well as to master the competencies and clinical integration proficiencies expected of an entry level athletic training student.
-These 200-225 hours per semester are part of the course requirements for KN 5287, 5487, 5687, and 5987 and are directly supervised by BOC certified athletic trainers or other appropriately credentialed healthcare professional.
-All hours must be recorded via EValue within 7 days.
+These clinical hours are part of the course requirements for ATHT 5287, 5487, 5687, 5888 and 5988 and are directly supervised by BOC certified athletic trainers or other appropriately credentialed healthcare professional.
 Students are required to demonstrate competency in a variety of clinical skills.
-Students will be evaluated by the supervising preceptor at the 5th week and at the conclusion of the semester.
+Students will be evaluated by the supervising preceptor at the 5th week and at the conclusion of the semester for regular semester courses (i.e., 5287, 5487, 5687).
+During the clinical immersion and advanced clinical practice courses (i.e., 5888, 5988) the students will be evaluated by their supervising preceptor at the midway point of the clinical education experience.
 Students must also meet with the Clinical Education Coordinator at least once per semester.
 Emergency Cardiac Care certification must be current for the entirety of the experience.